Are All Burglars This Dumb?

 Out in El Cerrito, California a burglary suspect left behind several pieces of evidence in a residential burglary where jewelry, cash and electronics were stolen.
 The burglar had to kick open the front door leaving a clear foot print.
 And believe it or not, he stole a bicycle containing a bag of Cheetos and orange soda from the local Safeway

 along with the receipt which had a date stamp on it.
 Police went to the store and watched the store surveillance video to ID the suspect.
 When officers left the store, they saw someone wearing the same clothing, with the same shoes, riding a bicycle in the parking lot.

 In Dover, New Hampshire recently a man was arrested in an attempted burglary which he denied.
 Police thought otherwise because the GPS bracelet that the man was wearing put him at the scene of the crime.
 Police responded to a burglar alarm at the house but didn’t find the suspect until later when they saw someone walking down the street about 400 yards away.
 He was wearing the GPS bracelet because he was considered a high risk offender.
 Guess so!

 In Nashville, Tennessee two young thieves broke into a home and stole computer equipment, money, beer and a lawnmower.
-They also stole a video surveillance camera thinking that would eliminate the evidence.
+They also stole home surveillance camera thinking that would eliminate the evidence.
 WRONG!
 The camera’s recordings were downloaded and preserved off-site.